ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Narrative Self
 [Literature] NoteBook 7 - Phenomenological Layer, Domain: Phenomenology, System Role: Output, Temporal: Cumulative

-**Definition:** The story constructed from memories, traits, roles, and goals.
+The story constructed from memories, traits, roles, and goals.
 It is the identity we describe to others and ourselves.
-**System Role:** This is the **Object of Transformation**.
-It is the "Idiom" that the  seeks to articulate.
+**System Role**: This is the Object of Transformation: the constructed self-story that can be revised as True Self/idiom articulation becomes possible.
 **Interface:** The  materializes the Narrative Self so the  can verify it.
 **Relations:**
 - Link to `Journal` (Relation: `Materialized In`).
-- Link to  `Destiny Drive` (Relation: `Reshaped By`).
+- Link to  `Destiny Drive` (Relation: Becomes Articulated As).

-**Notes:** Identity-level narrative structure reshaped by α-function & Destiny Drive.
+Notes: Identity-level narrative structure reshaped by alpha-function as Destiny Drive becomes phenomenologically articulated

 ---

 ## [CONCEPT] Negative Capability
 [Literature] NoteBook 5 - Dynamic Operations, Domain: Phenomenology, System Role: Mechanism, Temporal: Dynamic

-**Definition:** The operational metric of genuine growth.
+The operational capacity underlying genuine growth.
 The ability to sustain uncertainty, hold partial answers, and tolerate the "tightness" of the unready-to-hand state without rushing to resolution.
 **Relations:**
 - Link to **Protein Shake Brain** (Relation: `Antidote To` - PSB is "Low Negative Capability" ).
-- Link to **Felt Sense** (Relation: `Relies On` - tolerating the "tightness" ).
+- Link to **Felt Sense** (Relation: Relies On - tolerating difficult Channel 1 signals such as "tightness").

 **Notes:** Central developmental operator in your system.